Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Related work

-\textbf{Continual VQA.} Recent research has increasingly focused on multimodal CL in the context of VQA~\citep{del2020ratt, greco2019psycholinguistics, nikandrou2022task, srinivasan2022climb}.
-While studies like~\citet{greco2019psycholinguistics} have examined forgetting dynamics in VQA, they often focus on a limited set of tasks and overlook the potential of pre-trained models to mitigate forgetting~\citep{mehta2021empirical}.
+\textbf{Continual VQA. }Recent studies have explored multimodal continual learning in VQA~\citep{del2020ratt, greco2019psycholinguistics, nikandrou2022task, srinivasan2022climb}.
+However, prior works like \citet{greco2019psycholinguistics} primarily analyze forgetting dynamics without proposing dedicated solutions, often overlooking the role of pre-trained models~\citep{mehta2021empirical}.
 The VQACL benchmark~\citep{zhang2023vqacl} evaluated conventional continual learning approaches such as ~\citep{chaudhry2019tinyepisodicmemoriescontinual, Chaudhry2019er, Wan_2022_CVPR, zhang2023vqacl}.
-Some works have explored specific aspects of continual VQA, such as question types~\citep{greco2019psycholinguistics}, domain adaptation~\citep{zhang-etal-2022-continual}, and compositionality~\citep{zhang2023vqacl}.
-Our work introduces a distillation method for continual VQA while remaining memory-efficient, privacy-conscious, and without any stored prototypes as in the VQACL method\footnote{VQACL represents both the setting and the approach for continual learning in Visual Question Answering, as described in ~\citep{zhang2023vqacl}.}~\citep{zhang2023vqacl}.
+Other studies have investigated specific facets of continual VQA, including question diversity~\citep{greco2019psycholinguistics}, compositionality~\citep{zhang2023vqacl} and domain adaptation~\citep{zhang-etal-2022-continual}.
+In contrast, our work introduces a novel question-only replay mechanism with attention distillation for continual VQA that is both memory-efficient, and privacy-conscious, eliminating the need for stored prototypes as employed in the VQACL method~\citep{zhang2023vqacl}\footnote{VQACL represents both the setting and the approach for continual learning in Visual Question Answering, as described in ~\citep{zhang2023vqacl}.}.